TypeFunc/logic/dowek/README.md

-**Definition 1.5** (Strongly complete ordering) An ordering relation ≤ over a set E is strongly complete if E has a least element 0 and every  subset A of E has a least upper bound, denoted by sup A.
+**Definition 1.5** (Strongly complete ordering) An ordering relation ≤ over a set E is strongly complete if E has a least element 0 and every nonempty subset A of E has a least upper bound, denoted by sup A.

 **Exercise 1.1** Show that any strongly complete ordering is also weakly complete.